 We prepare a strong legal defense if we need to go to trial.
 You must be tough and smart when defending against criminal charges, and our criminal attorneys at Matthew Pillado PLLC embody those characteristics.
 We are always ready to go to trial, no matter the charge.

 - We make sure that any interviews and potential evidence gathered by the police are legit and accurate.

 - We provide the necessary expertise to give you advice about your case and evaluate any plea deal or offer the prosecution may present you.

 - In federal court, we accurately review all federal sentencing guidelines.

-In the field of criminal law, every crime contains certain elements that must be proven by the State of Texas or United States government.
-If the State of Texas cannot prove beyond a reasonable doubt each and every element of the criminal offense, then the Defendant should not be found guilty.
+In the field of criminal law, every crime contains certain elements that must be proven by the state of Texas or the United States government.
+If the state of Texas cannot prove beyond a reasonable doubt each and every element of the criminal offense, then the defendant should not be found guilty.

 The truth is that even though a person is arrested, they are still considered innocent until proven guilty.
 Given the television crime shows and lawyer movies, it may seem that a person is actually guilty until proven innocent.
 Sadly, this is the perception of the normal average person.

 One of the roles of a criminal defense attorney is to ensure that the individuals sitting in the jury box know and understand that the person on trial is innocent.
 It is not until all the evidence and defenses have been heard can this cloak of innocence be removed.

 Any good criminal defense attorney will tell you that this battle to find objective and balanced jurors is fought and won during voir dire, otherwise known as a preliminary examination.

 Monday - Friday | 8:30 am – 4:30 pm